braze-inc/braze-docs/_docs/_home/content_management/redirecting_urls.md

 {% multi_lang_include contributing/prerequisites.md %}

-## Redirect a page
+## Redirecting a page

 To redirect the URL for an entire page, you'll use our global redirect file.
-First, open your text editor, then find the page's Markdown file and move or rename the file as needed.
+First, [create a new branch](../../github/creating_a_new_branch.md), then find the page's Markdown file and move or rename the file.

 ![A text editor with the file tree open on the left side.]()